Azure/azure-sdk-for-cpp/sdk/storage/MigrationGuide.md

 See the [list blobs documentation](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-list?tabs=dotnet#flat-listing-versus-hierarchical-listing) for more information on what a hierarchical listing is.

-While manual page iteration as described in the previous section is still applicable to a hierarchical listing, this section will only give examples using lazy enumerables.

 v7.5

 `list_blobs()` and `list_blobs_segmented()` that were used in a flat listing contain overloads with a boolean parameter `use_flat_blob_listing`, which results in a flat listing when `true`.
 Provide `false` to perform a hierarchical listing.